yunwei37/Eunomia/doc/usage.md

 ### files

-Alternatively, you can simply use eunomia to run a single ebpf tracker, for example:
+You can simply use eunomia to run a single ebpf tracker, for example:

 ```
 ./eunomia run files